Speed and scale

 That’s what training design is really about: creating an emotional trigger.
 Helping people see why it matters, how it connects to their own success, and what’s expected of them.

 Mandatory training might get people to show up, but it won’t get them to care.
 They’ll tick the box, but they won’t learn - because learning is change.
-People don’t change based on what they say.
+People don’t change based on what others say.
 They change based on what they feel.

 The toughest question in L&D: “How do you measure impact?”